Who is behind Just Boarded?

 We always work with locally-owned businesses to make sure that local communities benefit from our business.
-We only use local guides, cooks, porters, drivers etc. Using local services means we are contributing directly to the local economy and providing income and employment for local families.
+Working directly with local services means we are contributing to the local economy and providing income and employment for families.

-We also believe that a local guide has insight and knowledge that no foreign leader can ever have.
-A local guide will help you to feel part of the community and to make real connections with people in beautiful and unique parts of the world.
+We also believe that a local team has insight and knowledge that no foreign agency can ever have.
+A local team will help you to make real connections with people in beautiful and unique parts of the world.

-We adopt a responsible attitude to the areas we travel through in order to create better places to visit and better places to live in.
-We aim to provide more enjoyable experiences for explorers through more meaningful connections with local people, whilst minimising the negative impact on the local culture and environment.
+Promoting a responsible attitude is our way to create better places to visit and better places to live in.
+We aim to inspire people to live more enjoyable experiences by creating meaningful connections with local people, whilst minimising the negative impact on the local culture and environment.

-While price is important to us and you, we do not choose the cheapest suppliers.
+While we understand the price is important to you, we do not choose to partner with the cheapest suppliers.
 We choose suppliers for their quality and their values and build close relationships with them, which involves strong mutual trust and respect.

 No to overtourism

 Overtourism is negatively affecting people’s home and has economic, social, cultural and ecological consequences on the destination.
-That's why we set a maximum group size for each destination.
-Please check each trip’s page for more details.
+That's why we encourage you to travel only in small groups (less than 10 people).

-We believe local people should benefit from tourism all year round so by sending smaller groups more often we make sure local communities have a regular income and activity.
-It also means our adventures have a positive impact on locals’ life without changing their daily lifestyle.
+We believe local people should benefit from tourism all year round so by encouraging you to travel in off-peak seasons, we make sure local communities have a regular income and activity.

 For you, it means a more personal and authentic experience that encourages interactions with the local environment, people and communities.
 We understand we are guests and believe in a tourism based on respect.